 This is the layer you wear when things are getting really cold or have finished hiking for the day and are cooling down, or when you are just lounging around the campsite.

 The insulation layer will consist of either a down/synthetic jacket or a fleece.
 My personal choice as the moment is the the synthetic insulated Mens Northface Thermoball Hoodie.
 Synthetic jackets are more versatile as they keep you warm even when wet.
+On the downside synthetic jackets or fleece can often be heavier than down jackets,

 Down jackets such as the Mont Neon jacket will often have waterproofing technology integrated into them but they are still not made for heavy rain conditions.
 Down jackets also tend to be lighter in weight.